Personal challenges

 You may become constipated while you’re taking clozapine.
 If this happens, a few simple changes to your diet and lifestyle, such as increasing the amount of fibre you eat and taking more exercise, will usually help.

-You should contact your doctor or nurse if you are worried about your constipation.
+You should contact your doctor or nurse if you are worried about constipation or are experiencing a change in your bowel movements.

 Your doctor will tell you how long you need to keep taking clozapine and discuss any changes in your treatment schedule.